Blog

 Chronic Disease

-Elevations in the hemoglobin and hematocrit levels can be caused by a chronic decrease in plasma volume, which is termed stress erythrocytosis.
-It can be seen if there is a long-term increase in the blood pressure in overweight, and middle-aged men.
+Elevations in hemoglobin and hematocrit levels can be caused by a chronic decrease in plasma volume, which is termed stress erythrocytosis.
+It can be seen if there is a long-term increase in blood pressure in overweight, and middle-aged men.

-When you have an autoimmune disease or an illness lasting longer than 3 months, your hemoglobin falls leading to a condition known as Anemia of Chronic Disease.
+When you have an autoimmune disease or an illness lasting longer than 3 months, your hemoglobin falls, leading to a condition known as Anemia of Chronic Disease.

 Diseases and tumors of the kidney can also cause the hemoglobin levels to fall.
 The kidney secretes erythropoietin (EPO), a protein that stimulates the bone marrow to produce more red cells.
 When your kidneys cannot make EPO, anemia develops.